Getting a second mortgage is a separate mortgage taken out on an additional or second property, leaving you with two concurrent mortgages to pay off.

 Compare mortgages if you're remortgaging, a first-time buyer, looking for a buy-to-let or moving home

-However, it is simply the same as another mortgage, only with stricter affordability checks, because it could add significant financial strain to pay for a second mortgage.
+A second mortgage is simply the same as another mortgage, only with stricter affordability checks, because it could add significant financial strain to pay for a second mortgage.

-Some people looking to buy a second home might be thinking of taking out a second charge mortgage, which is sometimes referred to a second mortgage, but these are separate types of loan.
+Some people looking to buy a second home might be thinking of taking out a second charge mortgage, which is sometimes referred to as a second mortgage, but these are separate types of loan.

 A second charge mortgage is like a secured loan, which you take out against your property, and use the equity to help raise enough money to use like a second mortgage to buy a new home.